Details of new procedures to protect against transmission of Covid-19

-We ask all visitors to the clinic to maintain a two metre distance from all other people in the clinic at all times.
+We ask all visitors to the clinic to maintain a two-metre distance from all other people in the clinic at all times.
 The only exception to this is with your practitioner who will let you know when it is appropriate to approach under two metre and for how long.

-For social distancing reasons, unless you require assistance for specific support and care needs, we ask you to come alone for the appointment where possible unless a chaperone, parent or carer is required.
+For social distancing reasons, unless you require assistance for specific support and care needs, we ask you to come alone to the appointment where possible unless a chaperone, parent or carer is required.
 Please leave accessory items (bags and coats) in the car, or travel with as little as possible.

 If you or someone you live with develops symptoms of Covid-19 by the time of the appointment, please contact me before attending the clinic (Mobile 07984408939).

 Entering the clinic